alicefinidori/tha-de/README.md

 ## Enhancements

-1. Ensure a unique visitor never sees the same banner twice in a row.
+### 1. Ensure a unique visitor never sees the same banner twice in a row.

 In the current implementation, the web page will select a random banner thanks to the use of the ``random()`` method in Postgres.
 We will assume for the sake of this exercise that it is highly unlikely that for a given user, the same banner will be returned twice.

 An enhancement of this app would be to ensure a user does not see the same banner twice by storing session data for all API calls:
 - when a given user opens a session, each time an API call is made, the last returned banner is stored in the session data as ``previous_banner_id``
-- the following time a user queries the database explicitly excluding ``previous_banner_id``
+- the following time a user calls the API, the query to the database explicitly excludes ``previous_banner_id``

-2. Continuous updates to the source data
+### 2. Continuous updates to the source data

 An initial assumption for this project is that the source data will be not be updated.